civicrm/civicrm-user-guide/docs/case-management/set-up.md

     **Change Case Type**.
 There is no need to manually add these activity types.)

-    NOTE - the Activity Types listing needs only those activities that a user **might** **choose** to add to the case.
+    Note - the Activity Types listing needs only those activities that a user **might** **choose** to add to the case.
 Activities that you include in a Timeline or Sequence do not need to be in this list.